 How Much Income a K-1 Fiancé Visa Applicant's Sponsor Needs to Show

-Fiancé visa applicants can be asked to show that their sponsor is able to support them at 100% of the federal Poverty Guidelines levels.
+Fiancé visa applicants can be asked to show that their U.S. citizen sponsor is able to support them at 100% of the federal Poverty Guidelines levels.

-The fiancé visa is an unusual one.
-Although technically it's a nonimmigrant visa (which lasts only 90 days), its purpose is not only to allow the K-1 visa holder to enter the U.S. and marry the U.S. citizen sponsor, but to allow the immigrant to apply for a green card if desired.
+The K-1 fiancé visa is an unusual one.
+Although technically it's a temporary, "nonimmigrant" visa (allowing only a 90-day stay in the United States), its purpose is not merely to allow the K-1 visa holder to enter the U.S. and marry the U.S. citizen sponsor, but to allow them to apply for a green card (lawful permanent residence) if desired.

-So, while the financial standards for most nonimmigrant (temporary) visas require simply showing that the applicant has enough money to cover his or her short stay in the United States, fiancé visa applicants must show a bit more, as discussed here.
+Most nonimmigrant visas require, in terms of financial standards, that the foreign national has enough money to cover their short stay in the United States.
+But fiancé visa applicants must show a bit more, as discussed here.

 What Are the Required Income Levels to Sponsor a K-1 Visa Applicant?